 Passing out

 Many types of heart disease — and their risk factors — are silent early on.
-That’s why it’s so important to learn about heart disease, your own personal risk, and how to balance that risk with positive lifestyle changes and, when needed, medication.
+That’s why it’s so important to learn about heart disease, your own personal risk, and how to balance that risk.
+Prevention will often include lifestyle changes such as:

 Benjamin, E. J., et al. (2019).
 Heart disease and stroke statistics—2019 update: A report from the American Heart Association.
 Circulation.